 - 4. Report on a topic or text, or present an opinion, sequencing ideas logically and using appropriate facts and relevant, descriptive details to support main ideas or themes or central ideas; speak clearly at an understandable pace.
 (SL.5.4) (DOK 1,2,3) - 5.
 Include multimedia components (e.g., graphics, sound) and visual displays in presentations when appropriate to enhance the development of main ideas or themes.
 (SL.5.5) (DOK 2,3) - 6.
-Adapt speech to a variety of contexts and tasks, using formal English when appropriate to task and situation.
-(See grade 5 Language standards 1 and 3 for specific expectations.)
-(SL.5.6) (DOK 1,2)
+Adapt speech to a variety of contexts and tasks, using formal English when appropriate to task and situation, such as when performing dramatic readings or presentations; use appropriate eye contact, adequate volume, and clear pronunciation.
+(See grade 5 Language standards 1 and 3 for specific expectations) (SL.5.6) (DOK 1,2,3)